xAstroBoy/KiraiLib/README.md

 Utility library for VRChat

 # Loading
+**Use the loader instead of the standalone for other mods that may need a more recent version**

-There are 4 ways to load the library correctly:
+There are 6 ways to load the library correctly:
-  1. Using Assembly.Load with the bytes
+  - (Loader or Standalone) Using Assembly.Load with the bytes
-  2. Placing the DLL into the same folder as VRChat.exe
+  - (Loader or Standalone) Placing the DLL into the same folder as VRChat.exe
-  3. Adding the mod to MelonHandler.Mods
+  - (Loader) Adding the mod to MelonHandler.Mods
-  4. Placing the mod into the mods folder
+  - (Loader) Placing the mod into the mods folder

 Here is an example of the first loading method using a manifest resource stream to get the bytes
 ```cs